akshat-khare/OpenRobertaWikiLocal/Raspberry-Pi-2.md

 ### Configuring the Raspberry Pi

 Now slot in the SD card into your Raspberry Pi 2, connect a USB-Keyboard and Ethernet cable as well as a monitor and finally your micro usb power supply.
 Your Raspberry Pi 2 will turn on and boot from the SD card.
-Now login.
+Now login or connect to your Raspberry Pi via ssh (headless only) and login.

 Default login information is:
 ```
 User: pi
 Password: raspberry
 ```

+It is a good idea to configure the Raspberry Pi to your needs.
+The first basic configuration can be done via the Raspberry Pi configuration  tool, for detailed information have a look [here](https://www.raspberrypi.org/documentation/configuration/raspi-config.md).

 #### raspi-config settings
-1. `$ sudo raspi-config`
+`$ sudo raspi-config`
-  1. to change Keyboard Layout (Internationalisation Options-> Change Keyboard layout)
-  1. expand fileysytem to make sure there is enough space on your SD card.
+1. Expand Filesystem, to make sure there is enough space on your SD card (NOOPS users' file system is expanded automatically during installation).
-  1. Change user Password, if you want to.
-Your username will still be Pi.
+1. Change User Password, if you want to (recommended).
+The username will still be pi.
+1. Boot Options, nothing to do.
+1. Wait for Network at Boot, nothing to do.
+1. Internationalisation Options, recommended (NOOPS Lite seems to have the correct settings.
+  1. Change Locale, set up language and regional settings, for Germany e.g. choose `de_DE.UTF-8 UTF-8` (type Space to get a star there).
+  1. Change Timezone, set up timezone to match your location.
+  1. Change Keyboard Layout, set the keyboard layout to match to your own, for Querz find a generic keyboard with 105 keys and choose German.
+1. Enable Camera, nothing to do.
+1. Add to Rastrack, why not?
 1. Overclock.
 Set to “medium” if you go any further you will need cooling for the raspberry pi.
-  1. if you want to work with SSH (e.g. Putty), go into advanced options->SSH->Enable.
+1. Advanced Options
-  1. Advanced Options->Memory Split.
+  1. Memory Split.
 Set to 16.
+  1. Update, recommended
-1. Back at the raspi-config home screen click “finish” (2x Tab)
+Back at the raspi-config home screen click “finish” (2x Tab)
-1. reboot your Raspberry Pi with
-`$ sudo reboot`
+reboot your Raspberry Pi with `$ sudo reboot`

 #### update
 After the reboot make sure your Raspberry Pi is up-to-date.
 You will require Internet connection for this!